Key Takeaways

 Having a pre-existing condition makes your case more complex—but not weaker.
 Insurance companies use prior medical history to frighten people away from valid claims.

-If you've been injured in an accident and you're hearing that your pre-existing condition disqualifies you, contact us for a free consultation.
+If you've been injured in an accident and you're hearing that your pre-existing condition disqualifies you, an experienced personal injury lawyer can evaluate your aggravation claim.
+Contact us for a free consultation.
 We'll explain how Oklahoma law protects you and build the evidence to prove your aggravation claim.

-The strength of pre-existing condition cases often depends on what happens in the first 72 hours after the accident — establishing that baseline medical documentation early creates the before-and-after contrast that wins these cases.
-And understanding how much your case is worth requires a full picture of how the accident changed your life relative to your prior condition, which is why settling too quickly almost always undervalues aggravation claims.
+The strength of pre-existing condition cases often depends on what happens in the first 72 hours after the accident — establishing that baseline medical documentation early creates the before-and-after contrast that makes these cases provable.
+And understanding how much your case is worth requires a full picture of how the accident changed your life relative to your prior condition, which is why settling too quickly can undervalue aggravation claims.

 Frequently Asked Questions